epsilonlabs/static-analysis/README.md

 ## ETL Static Analysis

--Run **EtlStaticAnalysisStandaloneExample** as Java Application to run the example for static analysis on standalone ETL program
+-Run **EtlStaticAnalysisStandaloneExample** as Java Application to run the example for static analysis on a standalone ETL program